(Click Images to Enlarge)

 Sn3 cars scale out well as standard gauge cars.
 On3 or On30 trucks can be widened to Scale172 gauge of .784.
 OO scale 12mm diameter wheels are close enough.
 The Bachmann On30 Mogul could be massaged to represent a standard gauge loco.

 The Roundhouse/Athearn HO 2-8-0 scales really well against post-1900 narrow gauge 2-8-0s like this Southern Pacific narrow gauge 2-8-0.
-The stock cab can be adjusted to make a late 2-8-0.
+The stock cab can be adjusted to make a late 2-8-0 as here in our mockup.

 The most important thing is whether you believe the concept not the naysayers and nit-pickers.
 The hobby is all about fun.